STOP Making the Really

 Your Decision Making Skills Put to the Test

 Sure they are!
-The only difference in all the scenarios at the beginning of the article (home, car, married, divorced, etc.) is that in each decision the various possible things that could happen as a result of your decision are not equal.
+The big difference in all the scenarios at the beginning of the article (home, car, married, divorced, etc.) is that in each decision the various possible things that could happen as a result of your decision are not equal.

 In other words, if you get divorced, you get rid of one problem and acquire a dozen others.
 (Child custody fights, court, children become maladjusted, kids see the worst in their parents.
 Kids get an entirely new world view and develop insecurities that last a lifetime.
 Both live on one income instead of two.
 One typically becomes dependent on child support.
 Neither get a better job because you are now at the mercy of a child's schedule and not a family's schedule...develop new pessimistic views about marriage and life in general... etc. etc.)